fr0m1s/2.4GHzKiller/README.md

-# 2.4GHzKiller
+# 2.4 GHz Killer
-Restarts your Wi-Fi whenever you're connected to 2.4GHz network.
+Restarts your Wi-Fi whenever you're connected to 2.4 GHz network.

 # Why
 In my case, hotel Wi-Fi had both 2.4 GHz (Wi-Fi 4) and 5 GHz (Wi-Fi 5) APs using the same SSID, and the 2.4 GHz one had better signal by 2 dBm.
 So my phone was occasionally reconnecting to 2.4 GHz AP, which was way slower.